darchr/gem5-cryo-superconducting/README.md

 - `README.md`: Contains the documentation for the repository.

 ## Citation
-If you use this repository in your research, please cite the following paper:
+If you use this repository in your research, please cite the following papers:

 ```
 @misc{pai2024potentiallimitationhighfrequencycores,